 The parish contains two key transport routes which act as key economic drivers for the area.
-The A12 runs along the western and northern edge of Ingatestone and the slip road in the south of the parish provide good access to the wider highways network.
+The A12 runs along the western and northern edge of Ingatestone and the slip road in the south of the parish provide good access to the wider highway network.

-On the south eastern edge of Ingatestone is the Great Eastern Main Line providing regular service to London, Chelmsford and beyond.
+On the south eastern edge of Ingatestone is the Great Easter Main Line providing regular service to London, Chelmsford and beyond.
 Ingatestone is serviced by a station, making the village an important location for commuters to use local businesses, services and facilities, before travelling to work or going home.
-The quality of the transport connections within the parish encourage businesses to locate in the area and also makes the area a more attractive location for tourists.
+The quality of the transport connections with the parish